-Drag racers and rodders were on a never ending quest for more power through the 1950s and in to the ‘60s.
+Drag racers and hot rodders were on a never ending quest for more power through the 1950s and into the ‘60s.
 No matter how many horses resided under the bonnet, it was never enough.
 By the late fifites the venerable Ford flathead, even with Offenhauser heads & every performance accessory, was starting to slip behind in the horsepower stakes.

 It just so happened that around the same time, the late fifties to be precise, the first Chevy small blocks were finding their way into wrecking yards across the States.
 The Chev small block was introduced in 1955, and when you consider Chevrolet made around five million cars from '55 through '57 - that's a lot of pre-loved small blocks for sale from '58 onward.

-Rodders had done their math, and they knew it was possible to get a lot more horsepower from a small block than a flathead.
+Rodders had done their math, and they knew it was possible to get a lot more horsepower from a Chev small block than a flathead.

 So auto junkyards across the country were scoured by horsepower freaks on a budget.
-Flatheads were torn out of '32 Fords in their thousands, replaced with Chev power.
+Flatheads were torn out of Ford rods in their thousands, replaced with Chev power.
 Marque loyalty be damned - it was all about being at the end of the quarter mile ahead of your competitor, or blowing him away on the street.